 Perhaps the most well executed cinematic game was actually released long before cinematic style was a standard in gaming.
 That game is Anachronox, which released in 2001.
 It was created by the same developers as Deus Ex.
 This game is as cinematic as it gets, no less cinematic than anything by Naughty Dog, yet it also borrows from RPGs while using similar brilliance shown by Deus Ex, resulting in a wonderfully interactive and cinematic masterpiece with much better writing and more clearly defined style than modern cinematic games.
 In fact, the first 20 minutes of Anachronox objectively showcase more world building than the entirety of most games (especially these modern cinematic games).

 Anachronox was one of the first and one of the best cinematic video games, and one of the first that had all its cutscenes put together to make a movie.

-Developers making a single player game with a cinematic approach need to remember that they are making a game, not some pretend movie, and they need to use concepts listed on the next page.
+Developers making a single player game with a cinematic approach need to remember that they are making a game, not some pretend movie.

 Investigating and finding things out yourself is so much more rewarding than following instructions until the task is complete.
 If anything, take after Dishonored and Deus Ex: Mankind Divided, which have optional quest markers and helpers.
 They can all be disabled thus leaving you to your own devices.
 This way, all parties are satisfied.